-She is a member of the Federal Circuit Bar Association, the American Intellectual Property Law Association, the American Bar Association, and the Los Angeles County Bar Association.
-She serves on the executive board of the Los Angeles chapter of the J. Reuben Clark Law Society.
+Ms. Takahashi also coordinates the firm’s pro bono adoption program.
+She is a member of the Federal Circuit Bar Association, the American Intellectual Property Law Association, and the American Bar Association, and she recently served on the executive board of the Los Angeles chapter of the J. Reuben Clark Law Society.